-Wherever the client’s vision came from, and whatever shape or space it may be connected to, this is the point where I step in.
-While it is true that every commission is unique, all usually go through these eight essential stages of design and budgeting, sculpting and installation:
+The beginning of everything is the client’s vision, however rough, however refined. whether shape or space, architectural or natural, the client’s vision is the impetus for what we would like to memorialize in stone.
+At this point is where I step in.
+While it is true that every commission is unique, all usually go through the following eight essential stages of design and budgeting, sculpting and installation:

 The “call”: Typically, a client initiates a discussion with an initial idea or location where a work of art might reside.
-Although some artists will endeavor to produce the client’s exact concept for the space (particularly early in their career), I take a more collaborative approach that assumes I’m being hired for my unique vision and abilities.
-So the client’s concept acts as the starting point for a much longer process, one of discovery and invention, ultimately driven by the artist.
+This initiates a collaborative process that assumes I’m being hired for my unique vision and abilities.
+The client’s concept acts as the starting point for a much longer process, one of discovery and invention, which is ultimately driven by the artist.

 Concept presentation: The initial concepts are presented.
 This may be one or multiple possibilities, at the artist’s discretion.
 Basic material choices may be included in this process.
 Feedback on the concept and direction are solicited and budget ranges are discussed.